 Pricing hasn’t been released but will almost certainly exceed the $225,925 starting price of the G500 4x4², the most expensive G-Class currently on offer.
 And just 99 examples will be built, with deliveries to commence in the fall.

 With a redesigned G-Class just around the corner, the G650 Landaulet serves as a final salute to the original icon which has been with us—in civilian form—since 1979.
 This makes it a bit of an instant classic, meaning the collectors will be clamoring to secure one.

-The Geneva auto show starts March 7.
-For more coverage, head to our dedicated hub.
+For more Geneva auto show coverage, head to our dedicated hub.